Having founded the structure that virtually all US law firms follow, “cerebral” Cravath is the OG of BigLaw.

 Interviewees outside OCI: undisclosed

-The OCIs are conducted by partners, which is “consistent with the investment of time made by our partners throughout all phases of the recruiting process.”
-Questions focus on “the candidate’s experience in an effort to better understand their unique backgrounds and interests — it is very much a two-way, free-flowing conversation.”
-Recruitment sources add that they’re looking for “a breadth of skills and attributes in candidates at the OCI stage: a strong presence; evidence of good judgment and resilience in the face of challenges, often demonstrated in work experience; interests outside of law school; and a genuine commitment to learning and development.”
+The initial campus interviews are conducted by partners, which is “consistent with the investment of time made by our partners throughout all phases of the recruiting process.”
+Questions focus on the candidate's experience “in an effort to better understand their unique backgrounds and interests — it is very much a two-way, free-flowing conversation.”
+Recruitment sources add that they’re looking for “a breadth of skills and attributes in candidates at the initial campus interview stage: a strong presence; evidence of good judgment and resilience in the face of challenges, often demonstrated in work experience; interests outside of law school; and a genuine commitment to learning and development.”

 Top tips for this stage: